 No need to get fancy here.
 The cookie itself can be simple to let the decorations shine.
 Try our butter cookie recipe.
 This is a crowd-pleaser-cookie (hello three sticks of butter!) and makes for a great cookie base for decorations.

-Make Fun Shapes with a Cookie Press
+Make Fun Shapes With a Cookie Press

-If you’re shaping holiday cookies with a cookie press, you can use the below butter cookie or another favorite spritz cookie recipe.
+If you’re shaping holiday cookies with a cookie press, you can use the butter cookie or another favorite spritz cookie recipe.
 Spritz cookies are basically just buttery, simple cookies that hold their shape well when they go through a cookie press.
 The name comes from the German word spritzen, or “squirt,” because the soft dough squirts through the press.
 Here are a couple cookie press pro-tips: use a cold, ungreased cookie sheet (if it’s warm, it’ll cause the cookies to spread and lose their shape).
 The dough should be at room temperature and soft so it can easily “squirt” through the press.

-Go Natural with Frosting Dyes
+Go Natural With Frosting Dyes

 Instead of using artificial food coloring, use beet juice to mix up a red dye, turmeric powder for a yellow dye, and matcha powder for green.
 From there, you can blend other colors: mix the turmeric with matcha to make blue, or the turmeric and beet to make orange.
 Start with a simple buttercream frosting and add as much of the dyeing agent as you need to get the color you want.

-Sprinkles Hide Mistakes!
+Use Sprinkles to Hide Mistakes

 Let It Snow

-This dusting wand is amazing to have on hand when decorating, especially for tree-shaped or snowflake-shaped cookies.
+OXO’s Baker’s Dusting Wand is amazing to have on hand when decorating, especially for tree-shaped or snowflake-shaped cookies.
 It adds a little flurry of snow to each cookie (and, once again, covers up any decorating mishaps).
 This duster is also really satisfying to use—it’s kind of like shaking a snow globe except sugar falls on delicious cookies.